YueHu-CU/Use-of-HFNC-in-COVID-19/README.md

 - Seaborn

 ## Data
-The `Data` folder contains the data files to replicate results in the paper, which were obtained from the following sources
+The `Data` folder contains the data files to replicate results in the paper, which were obtained from the following sources:

 - IHME COVID-19 Projections: https://covid19.healthdata.org/united-states-of-america (accessed on 2020-08-02)